-Our business model is to buy raw, vacant land for 10-30% of market value and resell it at wholesale prices - down to 50% of market value.
+Our business model is to buy raw, vacant land from owners who don’t use or want it and resell it at wholesale prices – down to 50% of market value.
 We do this by finding owners that for one or several reasons do not want their property anymore, and we offer them a fast and easy cash transaction if they choose to sell it to us for a discount.
 We use few or no middle men that take large commissions, and the savings are passed on to our buyers.

 Also, we prefer to do quick deals and get repeat customers knocking on our door, rather than trying to squeeze every penny out of a deal.

-Title insurance can be bought from a title company if you want to be 100% sure that there is a clear chain of title to the property.
-When you are to buy a house and get a mortgage, the bank almost always requires you to have title insurance so that there can be no question about the ownership of the property.
+Title insurance can be bought from a title company to guarantee a clear chain of title to the property.
+When you are to buy a house and get a mortgage, the bank usually requires you to have title insurance so that there can be no question about the ownership of the property.
 In reality it is extremely rare that title insurance will ever be needed (even more so than with many other types of insurance).
-That is why we never buy it ourselves for cheaper land parcels.

 Escrow means that the buyer’s money is secured by an independent and licensed third party in order to protect both the buyer and seller in a transaction.
 The fee for using an escrow service varies by state, but typically it costs at least $500.
 For low priced properties we prefer to use an online escrow service called Safefunds, which is much cheaper.